dart-lang/site-www/src/tools/pub/dependencies.md

 to a dependency.

-For example, perhaps you are updating a local copy of transmogrify, a published library package.
+For example, perhaps you are updating a local copy of transmogrify, a published package.
 Transmogrify is used by other packages in your dependency graph, but you don't want to clone each package locally and change each pubspec to test your local copy of transmogrify.